stashed/docs/docs/guides/latest/monitoring/coreos.md

 ## Enable Monitoring in Stash

 Enable Prometheus monitoring using `prometheus.io/coreos-operator` agent while installing Stash.
-To know details about how to enable monitoring see [here](/docs/guides/v1alpha1/monitoring/overview.md#how-to-enable-monitoring).
+To know details about how to enable monitoring see [here](/docs/guides/latest/monitoring/overview.md#how-to-enable-monitoring).

-Here, we are going to enable monitoring for both `backup & recovery` and `operator` metrics.
+Here, we are going to enable monitoring for both `backup`, `restore` and `operator` metrics.

 ```console
 $ curl -fsSL https://github.com/stashed/installer/raw/0.8.3/deploy/stash.sh | bash -s -- \